StereoKit/StereoKit-Docs/docs/preview/StereoKit-docs-API.md

 - `static Bounds UI.LayoutLast` — These are the layout bounds of the most recently reserved layout space.
 The Z axis dimensions are always 0.
 Only UI elements that affect the surface's layout will report their bounds here.
 You can reserve your own layout space via UI.LayoutReserve, and that call will also report here.
 - `static Vec2 UI.LayoutRemaining` — How much space is available on the current layout!
 This is based on the current layout position, so X will give you the amount remaining on the current line, and Y will give you distance to the bottom of the layout, including the current line.
 These values will be 0 if you're using 0 for the layout size on that axis.
 - `static float UI.LineHeight` — This is the height of a single line of text with padding in the UI's layout system!
+- `static RenderLayer UI.RenderLayer` — This is the RenderLayer that the UI system draws on.
+It applies to the UI's mesh and model geometry, as well as the text and single sprites that StereoKit's UI manages.
+This is RenderLayer.UI by default.
 - `static UISettings UI.Settings` — UI sizing and layout settings.
 - `static bool UI.ShowVolumes` — Shows or hides the collision volumes of the UI!
 This is for debug purposes, and can help identify visible and invisible collision issues.
 - `static UIMove UI.SystemMoveType` — This is the UIMove that is provided to UI windows that StereoKit itself manages, such as the fallback filepicker and soft keyboard.